marcelduin/Micrio.Blogpost.wasm-v3/README.md

 Hi!
 I'm Marcel and I'm the creator of the [Micrio storytelling platform](https://micr.io) -- basically a high performance ultra high resolution image viewer, for both 2D and 360&deg; images, with added markers, tours, audio, etc.

-As a hardcore vanilla JS dev, I started the Micrio JS client development back in 2015, pushing to find the best balance between hardware performance (60fps all the way), minimal CPU and bandwidth use (for older and mobile devices), and still have a sharp and high quality viewing experience.
+As a hardcore vanilla JS dev, I started the Micrio JS client development back in 2015, pushing to find the best balance between hardware performance (60fps all the way), minimal CPU and bandwidth use (for older and mobile devices), and still deliver a sharp and high quality viewing experience.

 WebAssembly (WASM) is the ability for your browser to run *compiled* code at (near-) native speeds.
 It is now recognised by the W3C as the [4th official web programming language](https://www.w3.org/2019/12/pressrelease-wasm-rec.html.en), after HTML, CSS and JavaScript.